SER Blog Customer Stories & Use Cases

 Suppliers play an important role, especially in industrial companies.
 They are embedded deeply in a company's value chain.
 As a result, the quality of a company’s suppliers can have a significant impact on its success.

 By carefully managing your supplier base, you can get an overview of your global supplier network.
-You also gain the following benefits:
+There are plenty of benefits in doing so:

-In addition, supplier management helps your company to perform its due diligence in accordance with the Supply Chain Act.
-The Supply Chain Act has been in effect since January 2023, and it requires that global supply chains comply with basic standards of human rights.
+What’s more, supplier management helps your company stay compliant with the Supply Chain Act, which has been in effect since January 2023, and it requires that global supply chains comply with basic standards of human rights.

 How SEW-EURODRIVE achieved an ROI of 336%